Delhi BJP to launch door-to-door invitation drive ahead of Ram Temple consecration | Politics

 - India

-Delhi BJP president Virendra Sachdeva on Sunday said party members would go door-to-door across the city and invite people to visit the Ram temple in Ayodhya after its ceremonial opening.
+Delhi BJP president Virendra Sachdeva has said party members would go door-to-door across the city and invite people to visit the Ram temple in Ayodhya after its ceremonial opening.

 The newly built temple in Ayodhya would be opened for devotees after the consecration of the idol of Ram Lalla on January 22, which Sachdeva said, would be celebrated as 'Ram Utsav' by the party.

-Addressing an organisational meeting of Delhi BJP, Sachdeva said, ''We will go door to door giving invitations from January 1 to January 15 and will also talk to the temple committees to decorate all the temples where party leaders and workers will listen to the prime minister's speech at Ayodhya.''
+Addressing an organisational meeting of the Delhi BJP on Sunday, Sachdeva said, ''We will go door to door giving invitations from January 1 to January 15 and will also talk to the temple committees to decorate all temples where party leaders and workers will listen to the prime minister's speech from Ayodhya.''
 Large LED screens will be set up to attend the live broadcast of the inaugural ceremony at Ayodhya and Delhi's markets will also be decorated on the occasion for which traders bodies are being consulted, he said.

 Arrangements will also be made in every ward of the national capital so that devotees can visit Ayodhya's Ram temple after the opening, the Delhi BJP chief added.